jcccookie/chat-app/README.md

 # Real Time Chat App

-This is a slack clone chat application that provide real time chat communication.
+This is a slack clone chat application that provide real time communication.
 You can check the [live demo](https://slack-clone-e6a29.firebaseapp.com/)(👈🏽click).
 - id: kate@gmail.com
 - password: 123123123